-an ugly, transforming, 3-person shelter from a parachute
+an ugly, transforming, 3-person parachute shelter

 Our three person team designed, fabricated and carried a light weight structure into Poly Canyon to live for two days and two nights for Cal Poly Design Village Competition.
 Day 1 consisted of construction while day 2 consisted of living and sustaining the Canyon’s high winds and diurnal temperatures.